nmagana/react-soles/github-onboarding/README.md

 ```
 git commit -am 'MESSAGE HERE'
 ```
-**Note: This only works with files that are updated, this won't add files that are untracked.
+**Note: This only works with files that are updated, this won't add files that are untracked.**

+## Remote Repository